Xijie-Wei/20250329/README.md

 # 20250329

-This is a clasiification network trainging project with self adjusting weighting cross entropy loss. <\br>
+This is a clasiification network trainging project with self adjusting weighting cross entropy loss. <\n>
 Used for sipecific classification task